jlpteaching/ECS154B/lab3/lab3.rst

 -  After finishing a portion of the lab, save that implementation as a separate circuit so that you have something to go back to in case you need to restart.

+-  Using git may prove useful for this job of keeping history in case you need go back.
+In that case however, make sure you commit at reasonable times with reasonable messages :)